OODA Loop

 Apr.
 30, 2026 · 6 min read

-Colonel John Boyd, a U.S. Air Force fighter pilot and military strategist, developed the OODA Loop during the 1950s and 1960s while studying aerial combat.
+Colonel John Boyd developed the OODA Loop (Observe, Orient, Decide, Act) while studying aerial combat in the 1950s and 1960s.
 Boyd observed that pilots who could cycle through observation, orientation, decision, and action faster than their opponents consistently won engagements, regardless of aircraft superiority (Boyd, 1976).
-For technology organizations, the OODA Loop provides a framework for building agility and sustaining competitive advantage.

 The Four Phases Explained